LLe27/tyk-sync-demo/README.md

 ```

 #### Note:
 But what about upper environments (pre-prod/prod) ?
 The concern here is that each Tyk env will be connected to different backend systems, so the target URL´s will change among other stuff (virtual endpoints/middleware configs/etc), I assume this must be a manual change after deploy and subsequent dump of the upper-envs to back-up our configs as code.

-A script will need to be created in order to change the manual
+A script and/or pipeline action will most likely be needed in order to manually change the specific configs.